Asian New Zealanders: Demographics

 Chinese, Indian, Filipino, Korean are the most commonly nominated Asian ancestries in New Zealand.
 Chinese New Zealanders were 4 percent of the New Zealand population (2013) and Indian New Zealanders were 3 percent of the New Zealand population (2013).

-Between the 2001 and 2013 censuses, the proportion of the New Zealand population born in Asia almost doubled in size from 6.6% in 2001 to 11.8% in 2013.
-Some cities have seen a sharper increase in Asian born population, such as Auckland where 23% of all residents were Asian in 2013.

-Social and political issues
+Discrimination

 Immigration

 The political party New Zealand First has frequently criticised immigration on economic, social and cultural grounds.
 New Zealand First leader Winston Peters has on several occasions characterised the rate of Asian immigration into New Zealand as too high; in 2004, he stated: "We are being dragged into the status of an Asian colony and it is time that New Zealanders were placed first in their own country."
 On 26 April 2005, he said: "Māori will be disturbed to know that in 17 years' time they will be outnumbered by Asians in New Zealand", an estimate disputed by Statistics New Zealand, the government's statistics bureau.
 Peters quickly responded that Statistics New Zealand had underestimated the growth-rate of the Asian community in the past.
+Peters' statement was proven narrowly incorrect in time; at the 2023 census, 18 years later, Asians made up 17.3% of the population while Māori made up 17.8% of the population.